 will be applied.
 Keep in mind that the thread color used to

 stitch the top will also be in the bobbin so select a backing

 color that will be appropriate for the thread color selected.

 3-dimensional items to the quilt if you plan on an allover quilt

 design.
-Flanges, lace, buttons, ric rac do not allow allover
+Flanges, lace, buttons, crystals, beads and rick rack do not allow allover